 Evergy Missouri West has determined that its November 2018 retirement of Sibley No. 3 Unit meets the criteria to be considered an abandonment.
-As of December 31, 2020, Evergy has classified the remaining Sibley No. 3 Unit net book value of \$128.4 million as retired generation facilities within regulatory assets on its consolidated balance sheet.
+As of December 31, 2021, Evergy has classified the remaining Sibley No. 3 Unit net book value of \$123.4 million as retired generation facilities within regulatory assets on its consolidated balance sheet.
 This regulatory asset is reduced by approximately \$9 million of annual amortization expense, which is an amount equal to the annual depreciation expense for the asset reflected in retail rates.

-In October 2019, the Missouri Public Service Commission (MPSC) granted the request of certain intervenors for an Accounting Authority Order (AAO) that requires Evergy Missouri West to record a regulatory liability for all revenues collected from customers for return on investment, nonfuel operations and maintenance costs, taxes including accumulated deferred income taxes and all other costs associated with Sibley Station following the station's retirement in November 2018 for consideration in Evergy Missouri West's next rate case, which is expected to be completed no later than the end of 2022.
-See Note 5 for additional information regarding the AAO.
+In October 2019, the Missouri Public Service Commission (MPSC) granted the request of certain intervenors for an Accounting Authority Order (AAO) that requires Evergy Missouri West to record a regulatory liability for all revenues collected from customers for return on investment, nonfuel operations and maintenance costs, taxes including accumulated deferred income taxes and all other costs associated with Sibley Station following the station's retirement in November 2018 for consideration in Evergy Missouri West's current rate case, which was filed in January 2022.
+See Note 4 for additional information regarding the AAO and Evergy Missouri West's current rate case.

-Evergy Missouri West expects that the MPSC's decision in its next rate case regarding the AAO could impact the valuation of its regulatory asset for retired generation facilities but as of December 31, 2020, has concluded that no impairment is required based on the relevant facts and circumstances.
+Evergy Missouri West expects that the MPSC's decision in its current rate case regarding the AAO could impact the valuation of its regulatory asset for retired generation facilities but as of December 31, 2021, has concluded that no impairment is required based on the relevant facts and circumstances.